5 Ways Onboarding Can Improve Company Culture

 New employees will typically decide whether or not they want to stay at a new company for the long haul within the first six months of starting a new position.

-Employee onboarding is one of the most effective ways to welcome new employees into your company and to ensure the employee experiences as well as their long term success.
+Employee onboarding is one of the most effective ways to welcome new hires into your company and to ensure their long-term success.

-However, onboarding new employees the right way is far better than rushing through the process incorrectly and risking losing valuable additions to your company.
+However, onboarding new employees the right way is far better than rushing through it incorrectly and risking losing valuable additions to your company.
+Let's explore the onboarding definition and how it can significantly impact your organization's culture and employee retention rates.

 The Right and Wrong Ways to Onboard

 Many new employees generally describe the onboarding process as "drinking out of a fire hose."
-This can overwhelm a new employee with extraneous information.
+This can overwhelm a new hire with extraneous information, leading to a poor onboarding experience.

 As a human resources professional or hiring manager, you should aim to improve the employee onboarding process so that it enables a new hire to feel welcomed, valued, and ready to succeed in their new role.